 EV infrastructure needs to be improved to increase consumer demand for electric cars.
 Some surveys have shown that many Americans are still concerned about their access to charging stations and their EV mileage.

-The new infrastructure bill proposed by President Joe Biden should help address some of the challenges to EV adoption.
+proposed by President Joe Biden should help address some of the challenges to EV adoption.
 But it’ll take time to build chargers and improve EV technology so that more consumers are comfortable with driving electric cars.